ibm-cloud-docs/AnalyticsEngine/granting-permissions-serverless.md

 With an {{site.data.keyword.Bluemix_notm}} account, you have administrative privileges for your account, which enables you to perform all operations on {{site.data.keyword.iae_full_notm}} service instances.
 However, when you onboard other users to your account, you need to manage their permissions so that they have the required privileges to use {{site.data.keyword.iae_full_notm}} service instances under your account.

 Access to {{site.data.keyword.iae_full_notm}} service instances for users in your account is controlled by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).
 Every user that accesses the {{site.data.keyword.iae_full_notm}} service in your account must be assigned an access policy with an IAM role defined.
-The policy determines what actions a user can perform within the context of the service or instance that you select.
-The allowable actions are customized and defined by the {{site.data.keyword.cloud_notm}} service as operations that are allowed to be performed on the service.
+The policy determines what actions a user can perform within the context of the service or instance.
+Permitted actions are customized and defined by the {{site.data.keyword.cloud_notm}} service as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.

 - Access policies enable access to be granted at different levels.
 You can see which access policies are set for you in the [{{site.data.keyword.cloud}} catalog](https://cloud.ibm.com/catalog){: external} console.